 $1000 Invested In This Stock 20 Years Ago Would Be Worth This Much

-Archer-Daniels Midland (NYSE:ADM) has outperformed the market over the past 20 years by 2.71% on an annualized basis.
+Valero Energy (NYSE:VLO) has outperformed the market over the past 20 years by 3.93% on an annualized basis.

-Buying $1,000 In ADM: 20 years ago, an investor could have purchased 71.58 shares of Archer-Daniels Midland at the time with $1,000.
-This investment in ADM would have produced an average annual return of 9.42%.
-Currently, Archer-Daniels Midland has a market capitalization of $48.64 billion.
+Buying $1,000 In VLO: 20 years ago, an investor could have purchased 83.33 shares of Valero Energy at the time with $1,000.
+This investment in VLO would have produced an average annual return of 10.58%.
+Currently, Valero Energy has a market capitalization of $37.17 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.